Thematic Communities

 International House

-Residents living in International House will engage with other international, study abroad, exchange, or domestic students.
+International House is made up of international, study abroad, exchange, and domestic students interested in a global cultural exchange.
 Residents in this community are passionate about developing a global perspective and gaining intercultural competency.
 This learning is achieved through high impact experiences, group discussions, and global perspective events.
-As members of this community, residents will have an opportunity to engage in CSULB's annual International Education Week, participate in yearly kickoff events, end of the year celebration events, and much more.
-International House is open to all international or domestic students.
+As members of this community, residents will have access to the I-House kitchen, designated study rooms, and have the opportunity to engage in intentional events and programming such as CSULB's annual International Education Week and off-campus excursions.
+International House is open to all students, international or domestic.

 International House is located at Hillside in International House building.